 OK and ESC buttons together for 5 seconds to access the technical menu.
 CH + and - buttons to scroll through the menus and adjust settings.
 OK button to select parameters and save settings.
 ESC button to exit menu level / parameter without saving.

+The menu and parameter numbers are shown on the display.
 CAUTION!
 THE MENUS RESERVED FOR QUALIFIED TECHNICIANS MAY ONLY BE ACCESSED AFTER ENTERING THE ACCESS CODE.